juntaochen1/juntaochen1.github.io/_pages/about.md

 Latest News
 ------
+- July 2021: Our paper "A Dynamic Game Approach to Designing Secure Interdependent IoT-Enabled Infrastructure Network" will be published in IEEE Transactions on Network Science and Engineering (TNSE).
 - June 2021: Jason has a paper "[Resilient and Distributed Discrete Optimal Transport with Deceptive Adversary: A Game-Theoretic Approach](https://arxiv.org/pdf/2106.07455.pdf)" accepted to be published in IEEE Control Systems Letters.
 - May 2021: I received the **Alexander Hessel Award** for the **Best Ph.D.
 Dissertation** in Electrical Engineering from NYU.
 Dissertation title: *Trustworthy Cyber-Physical Networks by Design: Toward a System Scientific Foundation for Security and Resilience in a Connected World*.
 - April 2021: Our paper "[Optimal Curing Strategy for Competing Epidemics Spreading over Complex Networks](https://arxiv.org/pdf/2011.14262.pdf)" will be published in IEEE Transactions on Signal and Information Processing over Networks (TSIPN).
 - March 2021: Jason presented our paper "[Fair and Distributed Dynamic Optimal Transport for Resource Allocation over Networks](https://arxiv.org/pdf/2103.16618.pdf)" at CISS 2021.
 - March 2021: Received a Faculty Research Grant from Fordham Office of Research for research on equitable, secure and resilient resource allocation over complex networks.
-- I am serving as the Web Chair of [The 10th International Conference on Network Games, Control and Optimization (NETGCOOP)](https://project.inria.fr/netgcoop2020/), which will be in Corsica, France on September 22 – 24, 2021.
+- Serving as the Web Chair of [The 10th International Conference on Network Games, Control and Optimization (NETGCOOP)](https://project.inria.fr/netgcoop2020/), which will be in Corsica, France on September 22 – 24, 2021.
 Please consider submitting your paper.
 - Sep.
 2020: Joined the CIS Department at Fordham University as a tenure-track assistant professor.
 - July 2020: Our paper "[Dynamic Contract Design for Systemic Cyber Risk Management of Interdependent Enterprise Networks](https://arxiv.org/pdf/1908.04431.pdf)" will be published in Springer Dynamic Games and Applications (DGAA).
 - May 2020: Our paper "[Distributed Stabilization of Two Interdependent Markov Jump Linear Systems with Partial Information](https://arxiv.org/pdf/2003.06493.pdf)" will be published in IEEE Control Systems Letters.